Find money by searching your state’s unclaimed property website

 - Insurance proceeds

-Each state has a dedicated website (typically connected to the state’s Treasury Department) that you may search to find out if you have unclaimed property.
 The state’s website may typically be found using a search term such as “state name’s unclaimed property”.
-We recommend you search all versions of your name on the websites for the states in which you currently or have previously resided.
-Based on the mechanics of the Virginia unclaimed property website (each state’s website may be a little different), once the site generates the results, you may proceed with claiming the property.
+We recommend you search all versions of your name on the websites for the states in which you currently or have previously resided or have some connection.
+Based on the mechanics of the Virginia unclaimed property website (each state’s website may vary), once the site generates the results, you may proceed with claiming the property.
 Filing the claim may require you to provide some proofs of identity such as a copy of your driver’s license, a tax document and/or a completed and executed Form W-9.

-If you have questions, please reach out to your Keiter Opportunity Advisor or Email | Call: 804.747.0000 so we may assist you in the search.
-Happy hunting for some spending money.
+If you have questions specific to your situation, please reach out to your Keiter Opportunity Advisor or Email | Call: 804.747.0000.

 About the Author